openSUSE/news-o-o/_posts/2007-09-28-people-of-opensuse-carlos-goncalves.markdown

 layout: post
 link: https://news.opensuse.org/2007/09/28/people-of-opensuse-carlos-goncalves/
 slug: people-of-opensuse-carlos-goncalves
-title: 'People of openSUSE: Carlos GonÃ§alves'
+title: 'People of openSUSE: Carlos Gonçalves'
 wordpress_id: 395
 categories:
 - People of openSUSE
 ---

-Here is another 'People of openSUSE' interview, this time with Carlos GonÃ§alves, a very active member of our Portuguese community and founder of [ENOS](http://en.opensuse.org/Events/ENOS).
+Here is another 'People of openSUSE' interview, this time with Carlos Gonçalves, a very active member of our Portuguese community and founder of [ENOS](http://en.opensuse.org/Events/ENOS).